 It all started back in 2006 when Dar Zerhoune owner Rose Button (a kiwi process engineer working in the UK) arrived in Morocco as a tourist and visited Moulay Idriss and Volubilis on a day trip.
 She immediately fell in love with the simplicity of the village, the welcoming locals, and the slower pace of life.
 It was a place where she could experience life like a local, and be part of a welcoming and accepting community – visiting the local hammam, baking bread in the community oven, swimming outdoors in the roman baths, walking in the mountain side and shopping locally at the market.

-Rose, Hajiba, Fatimazohra and the team will be happy to greet and take care of you during your stay at Dar Zerhoune in Moulay Idriss.
+Rose and her local team of Hajiba, Faiza, Fadwa, Souhaila and Nadia will be happy to greet and take care of you during your stay at Dar Zerhoune in Moulay Idriss.
 They’ll share tips on what to see and do, things that only locals know.
 And when it’s time to leave, don’t be surprised if you find yourself leaving with new friends.
 Dar Zerhoune is a friendly kind of place!

 Though she tries to spend as much time as possible in the village she is most passionate about, when Rose is not in Moulay Idriss she’s working in Europe as a process engineer, or travelling to see her family in New Zealand and exploring the world.
 She is happy to ask any questions you have so please contact her on email@example.com